mebestaca/recipe-finder-clean/README.md

 # Recipe Alchemy (recipe-finder-clean)

 ## Description
-A flutter project designed to suggest recipes based on the given ingredients that users will define.
+A flutter project that will suggest possible recipes based on the ingredients provided by the user.

 ## Features
 [Ingredients List] - user can add multiple ingredients. </br>